claynaut/citrushack2022-webdev-workshop/README.md

 A simple thing we can do to update the name is replacing the name with an input field in which you can enter a new name to overwrite the previous name.
 To do this, we need to keep track of the following:

-- When you enable editing for a list name (so the app know when to display the input field)
+- When you enable editing for a list name (so the app knows when to display the input field)
     - Easily done with an `editable` state which we can just toggle to true when the user clicks the update button
 - What the new name is
     - Done with a `newName` state which we update with the live input through `handleListNameChange` which is passed directly into the input field’s `onChange` prop so that whenever the input is updated, that input is captured in `newName`